Cruising is our family’s favorite way to vacation.

 Every Ship Is Different

-If you’ve been reading about different cruise lines, you’ve probably realized they have different dining venues and entertainment depending on the cruise line you choose.
+If you’ve been reading about multiple cruise lines, you’ve probably realized they have different dining venues and entertainment depending on the cruise line you choose.

 What you may not have realized is each ship has different dining venues and entertainment options, too.